-The great Mining Pension Fund Building located at the Central Avenue is one of the city’s landmarks alongside other buildings located along Julius Nyerere Way and Mugabe road.
+The great Mining Pension Fund Building located at Central Avenue is one of the city’s landmarks alongside other buildings located along Julius Nyerere Way and Mugabe road.
 The National Gallery in Harare houses interesting and valuable collections of national interests as well as international exhibitions for travelers.
 There is a remarkable Shona stone carving that is permanently displayed at the gallery.

-The National Archives hosts priceless Africana and Rhodesian collections such as reports, notebooks and diaries of different origins.
+The National Archives hosts priceless Africana and Rhodesian collections such as reports, notebooks, and diaries of different origins.
 Tourists can view original works undertaken by missionaries and explorers alongside other very important materials.
-Some other institutions that are frequented by tourists include the Harare City Library and Queen Victoria Museum both which are located Civic Centre.
+Some other institutions that are frequented by tourists include the Harare City Library and Queen Victoria Museum both of which are located Civic Centre.
 The National Botanic Garden sits on a huge tract of land and comprises numerous species of shrubs and wild trees.
-The 277 hectares Mukuvisi Woodlands have been preserved remarkably well and has a wide variety of animal species like the giraffe, impala, zebra, wildebeest, tsessche, steenbuck, bushback, eland and red buck.
+The 277 hectares Mukuvisi Woodlands have been preserved remarkably well and has a wide variety of animal species like the giraffe, impala, zebra, wildebeest, tsessche, steenbuck, pushback, eland and red buck.

-Also, avoid walking along the palace of the president after 6 PM as the guards might threaten you with imprisonment or large fines.
-Harare boasts of having 5 start hotels that enjoy an international recognition such as the Meikles Hotels.
+Also, avoid walking along with the palace of the president after 6 PM as the guards might threaten you with imprisonment or large fines.
+Harare boasts of having 5 start hotels that enjoy international recognition such as Meikles Hotels.
 Nevertheless, there are also cheap guest houses especially in the residential areas where you can book an affordable stay.